kgroveshok/z80-homebrew/README.md

    - Real time clock (TODO)
    - Extra storage via SD and/or Microchip serial EEPROMS  (TODO)
    - RP Pico using SPI for extra features such as wifi network support
+   - GPIO on the 8 pins (TODO) and independant control use of SPI bus

 * Hardware abstraction layers to allow for common entry points and drivers for different keyboards, screens, etc
-* Multiple frame buffer support
+* Multiple frame buffer support (currently three)
 * Built-in Forth OS (inspired by Jupiter Ace).
 Language defintion and progress etc in ![FORTH.md](FORTH.md)
-* Built-in full monitor for break points
+* Built-in full monitor for break points at all key points.
+* Using my own very simple malloc/free routinues or can switch to DK88 project version with defines
+* 3d printed case designs in 'case' directory.

 ![](stage4.0/Gerber_PCB_z80-system-3-sbc.zip)
 ![](stage4.0/Schematic_z80-system-4-sbc-2024-03-02.pdf)